Heavy Metals Profile II Urine Test

 This test looks for Heavy Metals in a person's urine.
-The body is able to process small amounts of heavy metals but high levels of exposure can results in materials building up in body tissues and causing a number of health complications.
+The body is able to process small amounts of heavy metals but high levels of exposure can result in materials building up in body tissues and causing a number of health complications.
 This panel includes Total Arsenic, Inorganic Arsenic, Cadmium, Lead, Mercury, Creatinine and Creatinine ratios for all metals.
 The specimen for this test can be either Random Urine or 24 Hour Urine.

-Please state if you would like a 24 hour collection for this test at the time you place your order.
+Please state if you would like a 24-hour collection for this test at the time you place your order.

 Arsenic can be found in materials such as pesticides, rodenticides, weed killers, paint and wood preservatives.
 Arsenic may also be found in food or groundwater in low levels.
 However, some areas have higher than normal levels of arsenic in the ground which can increase the risk of exposure.
 Urine testing is most effective at detecting chronic or prolonged exposure.

 Cadmium toxicity is typically due to exposure in industrial settings.
-Those who work in jobs that involve heating, grinding and welding metal products as well as the production and use of certain types of spray paint are usually at higher risk of cadmium exposure.
+Those who work in jobs that involve heating, grinding and welding metal products, as well as the production and use of certain types of spray paint, are usually at higher risk of cadmium exposure.

 Lead can be found in a number of industrial products such as paint, ceramics, plastics, insecticides and batteries.
 Lead exposure is also a common concern for customers or employees of firing ranges due to the higher concentration of lead dust in these areas.
 Urine testing is the preferred method for monitoring chronic lead poisoning and treatment monitoring.

 Mercury exposure can occur in industrial settings such as those which involve the burning of coal or from the consumption of certain products such as fish and shellfish.
 Urine testing is more accurate at detecting inorganic mercury from occupational exposure.
 For organic mercury such as that found in seafood, a blood test is more accurate.